Supply and Value Chains, and Blockchains

 • Global value chain design and optimisation

-• Transport, freight, and logistics services
+• Transport, freight, logistics and procurement services

 • Supply chain policy development